YSY42/ProcureGate/README.md

 ## Key features

-- **Dynamic, risk-based approval routing** — the same PO takes a different approval path depending on the submitting supplier's live risk score, not a static value threshold.
+- **Dynamic, risk-based approval routing**: the same PO takes a different approval path depending on the submitting supplier's live risk score, not a static value threshold.
 - **Segregation of duties** — self-approval on exception requests is blocked at the backend regardless of role; department approvers are scoped to their own team.